Chicken & Vegetable Tray Bake

 Instructions

-2. Place the carrots and red onions in the centre of a large baking dish.
-Arrange the potatoes around the outside of the baking dish.
+2. Place the carrot and red onion in the centre of a large baking dish or roasting pan.
+Arrange the potatoes around the outside of the dish.

-3. Place the chicken on top of the carrots and red onions.
+3. Place the chicken on top of the carrot and onion.

-4. Sprinkle the chicken and vegetables with the chicken stock powder, paprika, dried thyme and pepper.
+4. Sprinkle the chicken and vegetables with the chicken stock powder, salt, paprika, thyme and pepper.

-6. Oven bake for 45 minutes and then add 1 cup of water.
+6. Bake for 45 minutes, then add the water.
 Use a spatula to shuffle the vegetables around the chicken gently so they are not sticking to the base of the pan.

 8. Serve the chicken alongside the vegetables and drizzle with the pan juices.